tusharsadhwani/blog/src/pages/post/ast.md

 ---
-title: "Understand Python's ASTs, by building your own linter"
+title: "Learn Python ASTs, by building your own linter"
 description: "The only resource you need to read to learn about ASTs in Python, and the superpowers they give you."
 publishDate: "Thursday, 4 November 2000"
 author: "Tushar Sadhwani"
 heroImage: "/images/ast.jpg"
-alt: "Understand Python's ASTs, by building your own linter"
+alt: "Learn Python ASTs, by building your own linter"
 layout: "../../layouts/BlogPost.astro"
 ---